morgulbrut/kicadWorkshop/docu.md

 That's roughly the workflow I use.
 You maybe found one which suits you better.

+## Setting up project

+1. In the KiCad main window make a new project \menu{File > New > Project}
+2. If if a .kicad_pcb is generated, you can delete it.
+3. Close KiCad.

 ## svg2shenzen & Inkscape

 1. Initalize a new drawing using \menu{Extensions > Svg2Shenzhen > Prepare Document...}